-New Mexico’s response was the Medical Malpractice Act of 1976.
-Teaming with the New Mexico Medical Society, the state legislature sought to greater define the standard of care; restrict actions based on a lack of informed consent; prohibit the ad damnum clause (the section of a legal complaint specifying the dollar amount of damages); establish a statute of limitations; establish a medical review commission; and limit the dollar amount of recoverable damages.
+New Mexico first addressed its medical liability system through the New Mexico Medical Malpractice Act, passed in 1976 in response to the nationwide malpractice crisis of the 1970s.
+Written with input from the New Mexico Medical Society, the Act better defined the standard of care; restricted actions based on a lack of informed consent; prohibited the ad damnum clause (the section of a legal complaint specifying the dollar amount of damages); established a statute of limitations; establish a medical review commission; and limited the dollar amount of recoverable damages.

 Enacted as companion legislation to the Medical Malpractice Act, the New Mexico Professional Liability Fund Act of 1976 established a patient compensation fund.
 The fund is a state-established liability funding mechanisms that provides medical malpractice coverage in excess of the primary insurance requirements of the applicable state.
 The fund limits the amount of damages that may be awarded against an enrolled healthcare provider, thus limiting their liability and lowering medical professional liability insurance premiums.
 The fund is capitalized solely through surcharges (i.e. premiums) levied against its member healthcare providers.
-A total of six states currently operate a patient compensation similar to New Mexicoâ€™s.
+A total of six other states currently operate a patient compensation similar to New Mexicoâ€™s.